Celulosa Arauco y Constitución

-Celulosa Arauco y Constitución (also called CELCO or ARAUCO) is a Chilean wood pulp, engineered wood and forestry company controlled by Anacleto Angelini's economic group; Empresas Copec.
+Celulosa Arauco y Constitución (also called CELCO or ARAUCO) is a Chilean wood pulp, engineered wood and forestry company controlled by Anacleto Angelini's economic group Empresas Copec.
 In 2006 CELCO/ARAUCO had five pulp mills in Chile and one in Argentina.
 Apart from pulp mills, CELCO/ARAUCO has 4 engineered wood manufacturing plants in Chile, 2 in Argentina and 2 in Brazil.

-The company was founded in September 1979 as result of the fusion of Celulosa Arauco S.A.
+The company was founded in September 1979 as a result of the fusion of Celulosa Arauco S.A.
 (1967) and Celulosa Constitución S.A.
 (1969).
-Both companies had been privatized during the Pinochet Era from CORFO in 1977 and 1979 respectively.
+Both companies had been privatized during the Pinochet era from CORFO in 1977 and 1979, respectively.

+History

 Investments

 In May 2009 Arauco and the Finnish company Stora Enso announced a €253 million deal that would make their joint venture the largest landowner in Uruguay.

-In September 2009 Arauco purchased the Brazilian panel company Tafisa Brasil in a deal worth US$227m.
+In September 2009 Arauco purchased the Brazilian panel company Tafisa Brasil in a deal worth US$227 million.

+In 2022, Arauco announced the construction of a new pulp mill in the southern region of Chile, with an estimated investment of $2.35 billion, making it one of the largest industrial investments in the country.